Artists and Models Ball, 1971

 Berwin began leasing out office space, and by 1983, the building hosted a number of clubs;

-Maxim — “offering European music and dance”.
+• Maxim — “offering European music and dance”.

-Transit — “smooth dance grooves”.
+• Transit — “smooth dance grooves”.

-Decadence — “Springsteen to Prince”.
+• Decadence — “Springsteen to Prince”.

-Basics — “jump swing, soul, funk and reggae”.
+• Basics — “jump swing, soul, funk and reggae”.

-Perversion — “eclectic tunes and go go dancers”.
+• Perversion — “eclectic tunes and go go dancers”.

-Red Light District — “The new headquarters of Hollywood cool.”
+• Red Light District — “The new headquarters of Hollywood cool.”

 During this time, secret club Entre Nous opened.
 In 1986, the club exclusively for women became Saturn — run by the ladies who opened Clones and Solo.

 By the late-1980s, Berwin had put the expensively restored building in escrow and put it back on the market.
 A muddled deal with Michael Jackson’s parents to purchase 85% of the property fell through.
+The deal included a 10-story, fully leased office tower and about three acres right on Sunset Boulevard.
+Berwin would retain 15% and part of the building’s management.

-Reports stated that the Jacksons reneged on their deal.
+However, the Jacksons reneged on their deal.
 Berwin sued for breach of contract, with courts demanding the Jackson’s cough up the loot or pay for the damages.
 Joe Jackson opted not to purchase it but never settled the damages, which were assessed at $3M.

-Berwin later said he was forced to sell the property for far less and claimed the smooth criminal wrote him a bum check.
+Berwin later said he was forced to sell the property for far less and claimed the smooth criminal wrote him a bum cheque.
 By 1988, the complex was known as the Sunset Landmark Building, and within two years, it became a billiards club.

 More recently, Berwin became a resident of Big Bear, about two hours outside of Los Angeles, where he produced movies.